00:00:02 The IIA

 And so

-They didn't naturally translate into the only type of audits that we've ever done.
+didn't naturally translate into the only type of audits that we've ever done.

 But taking a step back, you always look at what sector your organization belongs to.